Skip to content

 Chef Notes + Tips

-• You should use Fresh Pasta Dough Recipe, but if not, you can easily swap it out for dried.
+• You should use fresh pasta dough, but if not, you can easily swap it out for dried.

 • The main reason there are clumps of cheese in the pasta is that the pan gets too hot.
 Be sure to stir constantly, and make sure to turn the heat off if the cheese begins to clump.
 You can remove the clumps by carefully bringing down the temperature.